These discounted stocking stuffers are worth buying now

 Barbie Cutie Reveal Unicorn Doll: 32% off

 This classic Barbie doll comes with 10 surprises for an exciting unboxing experience.
-The doll comes with a colorful unicorn costume, as well as a traditional outfit with shimmery skirt and shoes.
+The doll has both a colorful unicorn costume and a traditional outfit with shimmery skirt and shoes.

 Sold by Amazon